Vidharth/Design-of-Multi-Agent-System/README.md

 3. Run 'pip3 install -r requirements.txt' or 'pip install -r requirements.txt'.
 4. Run simulation by 'python3 UI.py' or 'python UI.py'(If only python3 is installed)
 5. Requires Jupyter Notebook to run PokerExperiments.ipynb.
 This contains the experiments that produces the graphs.
 This is contained in Anaconda Distribution.
 You can get it here: https://www.anaconda.com/distribution/

-6. Results folder contains the graphs that were produced in the experiments.
+Please look at the research paper for the experiments conducted and results obtained